BBVA/kapow/docs/source/concepts/routes.rst

 .. note::

    The current implementation of *Kapow!* autogenerates a `UUID` for this field.
-   In the future the use will be able to specify a custom value.
+   In the future the user will be able to specify a custom value.

 ``method`` Route Element